m-spangenberg/exercises_databases/README.md

 #### Query Nesting

 With nesting we can use queries as part of other queries, for example we can say `FROM <query>` replacing the table, and as part of a condition in a `WHERE` clause, `WHERE <query>`.
 The smaller queries inside the larger query are called `sub-queries`.
-Formally, in th context of this relationshop, a query is referred to as a containing query and a sub-query is referred to as a contained query.
+Formally, in the context of this relationship, a query is referred to as a containing query and a sub-query is referred to as a contained query.
 Sub-queries that can run independently, in other words that are not dependant on their containing query to produce a result (self-contained), are called Uncorrelated sub-queries.
 Correlated sub-queries can reference their containing queries.

 **Uncorrelated examples**: Inner queries can run independently from their containing queries.